CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/12-Rclone2.0.md

 In this tutorial we will configure Google Drive since UH has Google for Education and everyone at UH has it

 # Open a Shell Session on MANA
 1.)
-Get a shell session on MANA through your own terminal or you can use Open OnDemand via https://mana.its.hawaii.edu
+Start a shell session on MANA through your own terminal or you can use Open OnDemand via https://mana.its.hawaii.edu

 Clusters -> >_Mana_Shell_Access